ucsb-cs156/w24/lab/jpa02h.md

 # Step 11: Submitting your work for grading

-When you have a running web app on Heroku, make a submission under jpa02 on Canvas with a link to your repo.
+When you have a running web app on Heroku, make a submission under jpa02 on Canvas **with a link to your GitHub repo**.
+The link should start with `https://github.com`.

 The repo's README should have a link to your running web app.